stefkn/steken.dev/src/markdown/cli_commands.md

 author_image: "stefan.jpg"
 ---

 I definitely can't claim to be a CLI expert.
 However, it's sometimes the easiest way to achieve something when you're outside of the bounds of something that a UI can express for you, or you want to do something super specific and/or repetitive.
 It does start to feel pretty `leet h4ck3r` when you begin to grasp the concept of the Unix pipe system and chaining together multiple commands into a useful magic incantation.
 I'm not quite there yet myself, but hope to be there some day!
+CLI skills also really come in handy whenever you're doing something SysAdmin-ey or infrastructure related.

 ## `rm`